-Effective January 1, 2008 the City adopted the 2006 International Codes for Building, Residential, Existing Buildings, Plumbing, Mechanical, Energy Conservation, Fuel Gas and Property Maintenance.
-Also effective August 21, 2011 we operate under the 2011 National Electrical Code.
+The City adopted the 2015 International Codes for Building, Residential, Existing Buildings, Plumbing, Mechanical, Energy Conservation, Fuel Gas and Property Maintenance with the 2006 IECC and the 2017 National Electric Code.
 For more information on the adopted codes contact the Chaffee County Building Safety Departmentat (719) 539-2124.

 - City of Salida Dimensional Standards required for all building permits in Salida

 - Complete – Residential Building Permit Application